noraeisner/LATTE/README.md

 Below is an outline of how the code works and when it downloads the various different data files.

-1) When the code is first exectuted, a number of text files are downloaded which are required for the code run run more quickly for all subsequent runs.
+1) When the code is first executed, a number of text files are downloaded which are required for the code run run more quickly for all subsequent runs.
 These include:

 	a) Two text files for each TESS observational sector, one for the short cadence light curves, and one for the target pixel files, which contain curl commands that link to the download of each individual TESS light curve.
-These are simply text files and no actual TESS data and will only have to be downlaoded once for each sector.
+These are simply text files and no actual TESS data and will only have to be downloaded once for each sector.
 This is in order to increase the speed of the code later on.
 These files are around 3.9 MB each.

 	b) One text file for each sector containing the RA, Dec and TESS magnitude for each target (760 KB per file).
-This information is used to identify tge TIC IDs of the 5 closests TESS short-cadence targets.
+This information is used to identify the TIC IDs of the 5 closest TESS short-cadence targets.

 	c) One file that lists the times of the momentum dumps across all of the sectors (23 KB).
 In order to generate this file one lightcurve is downloaded from each sector and the data extracted.
-These lightcurves are openend but never saved.
-This is only needed when looking at teh FFIs.
+These lightcurves are opened but never saved.
+This is only needed when looking at the FFIs.

 	d) A list of all of the confirmed TOIs (274 KB) and all of the targets that were flagged as TCEs by the SPOC pipeline (20.2 MB).

 2) When you run LATTE, you will first be prompted to enter the TIC ID.
-Once the TIC ID has been entered, LATTE calls a program known as 'tess-point', which tells us in which TESS osbervational sectors this target was osberved in.
+Once the TIC ID has been entered, LATTE calls a program known as 'tess-point', which tells us in which TESS observational sectors this target was observed in.
 This information is stored in a temporary text file so that it can be accessed by the code later on.

 3) You are then prompted to enter the observational sectors that you want to look at in more detail.
-At this point LATTE opens the short cadence text files for each observational sector that you entered, and uses the curl scipts for the relevant TIC ID to download a short-cadence light curve (2MB per light curve).
+At this point LATTE opens the short cadence text files for each observational sector that you entered, and uses the curl scripts for the relevant TIC ID to download a short-cadence light curve (2MB per light curve).
 The more sectors that you stated to look at, the longer this step will take.
 If you chose the 'simple' option within the TESS GUI, this will be the only data that is downloaded.

 4) Once you have identified the times of the transit like events, the code will generate a plot showing the background flux, and one showing the mean centroid positions.
-These plots use the alreadt downloaded lightcurve file.
+These plots use the already downloaded lightcurve file.

 5) Next, the code will download the target pixel file using the lightkurve package (unless you run the 'simple' mode).
-This file is downlaoded once the centroid plot has been closed and used to extract lighcurves with two different aperture sizes.
+This file is downloaded once the centroid plot has been closed and used to extract lightcurves with two different aperture sizes.
 Due to the size of the file and the time taken to determine the optimal aperture size, this step may take a couple of seconds to complete.

-6) The next figure shows the brightests stars surrounding the target, both on the average TPF data and on an SDSS image.
-The target pixel files are downloaded directly from the MAST server at this stage (48 MB per light curve), using the previously downlaoded curl scripts.
-This file is larger than the light curve  data and will therfore take longer to download.
+6) The next figure shows the brightest stars surrounding the target, both on the average TPF data and on an SDSS image.
+The target pixel files are downloaded directly from the MAST server at this stage (48 MB per light curve), using the previously downloaded curl scripts.
+This file is larger than the light curve  data and will therefore take longer to download.
 This file will be used for multiple plots.
-If the 'north' option has been selected, the image will be reprojected such that both images are orentied such that North is directed upwards.
+If the 'north' option has been selected, the image will be reprojected such that both images are oriented such that North is directed upwards.
 This option takes longer.

 7) The next figure compares the flux in-transit to out-of-transit for each marked transit-like event.
-This uses the already downlaoded TPF and should therefore not take long to load.
+This uses the already downloaded TPF and should therefore not take long to load.

-8) The next figure shows a lightcurve extracted for each pixel surrounding the target around the time of the marked transit-like event using the already downlaoded TPF. .
-This is done individually for each amrked transit and will therefore take longer if more transit have been identified.
+8) The next figure shows a lightcurve extracted for each pixel surrounding the target around the time of the marked transit-like event using the already downloaded TPF. .
+This is done individually for each marked transit and will therefore take longer if more transit have been identified.
 Your terminal window will indicate how much longer this step takes to run.

 9) If more than one transit-like event has been identified, the lightcurve will be phase folded.
-This uses the previously downlaoded lightcurve file and should be completed very quickly.
+This uses the previously downloaded lightcurve file and should be completed very quickly.

 10) The next figure shows the lightcurves of the five closest short-cadence TESS stars to the target.
-The data for each star is downloaded using the curl scipts.
-Your terminal window will indicate once each lighcurve has been downloaded sucessfully.
+The data for each star is downloaded using the curl scripts.
+Your terminal window will indicate once each lightcurve has been downloaded successfully.

 11) The final step is to compile and save the LATTE data validation report.

 ### Overview of the main LATTE scipts

-__main__.py      : Intitialises the parameters: TIC ID, Sector, FFI or not, run with input file or not, check that the data has been downloaded etc. In brief, this code is designed check that all of the input parameters are consistent with one another and informs the rest of the code how to run.
+__main__.py      : Initialises the parameters: TIC ID, Sector, FFI or not, run with input file or not, check that the data has been downloaded etc. In brief, this code is designed check that all of the input parameters are consistent with one another and informs the rest of the code how to run.

 LATTEutils.py    : All the functions needed to download data and text files, function to run the interactive GUI and all of the plotting and data handling.
-Functions in this scipt are called both from 'main' and from 'brew'.
+Functions in this script are called both from 'main' and from 'brew'.

-LATTE_DV.py      : Scipt to combine all of the results from LATTEbrew in order to generate a pdf data validation report.
+LATTE_DV.py      : Script to combine all of the results from LATTEbrew in order to generate a pdf data validation report.

-LATTEbrew.py     : Scipt that calls the LATTEutils functions in turn in order to store the results.
+LATTEbrew.py     : Script that calls the LATTEutils functions in turn in order to store the results.
 Calls the LATTE_DV.py function to collate all the results at the end.

 ### Perform automated tests